Skip to main content

 You can connect to the Stanford VPN using a Cardinal Key on your device to authenticate.
-This eliminates the need to enter your SUNet ID, password, and authentication method for two-step authentication.
+This eliminates the need to enter your SUNet ID and password, although two-step authentication authentication is still required.

 Two types of Cardinal Key VPN connections are available: